 Wearing a pack is going to prevent you from radiating as much heat away from your body as you ride.
 Look for a pack that has a suspended mesh back panel, or at the very least channels for airflow and an air-permeable material.

 There is nothing worse than having to dump the contents of your bag out trailside because you're looking for your Dynaplug or CO2 inflator head.
-Many mountain bike backpacks will have zippered organisational pockets or dedicated sleeves for specific tools, while others may even have removable tool rolls.
+Many mountain bike backpacks will have zippered organizational pockets or dedicated sleeves for specific tools, while others may even have removable tool rolls.
 That said, dividers do come with a small cost on capacity.